google/santa/Docs/deployment/configuration.md

 # Configuration

 Two configuration methods can be used to control Santa: local configuration and a sync server controlled configuration.
+There are certain options that can only be controlled with a local configuration and others that can only be controlled with a sync server controlled configuration.
+Additionally, there are options that can be controlled by both.

-#### Local Configuration
+## Local Configuration

 | Key                           | Value Type | Description                              |
 | ----------------------------- | ---------- | ---------------------------------------- |